understand/understand-js/README.md

 $ uglifyjs --compress --source-map source.js.map --source-map-root http://<root url> --source-map-url test.js.map --output source.min.js source.js
 ```

-The Understand handler will then automatically fetch the source code and source maps by scraping the URLs within the stack trace.
-However, you can legitimately decide to disable this feature.
-You can do this using the option `disableSourceMaps` when initializing the handler:
+The library will then automatically fetch the source code and source maps by scraping the URLs within the stack trace.
+However, you can disable this feature.
+You can do this using the option `disableSourceMaps: true` when initializing the handler:

 ```
 Understand.init({